PrivateAIM/hub-python-client/docs/user_guide.rst

 The ``flame_hub.models`` module contains all model definitions for resources emitted by the FLAME Hub.
 Use them at you own discretion.
 They may change at any time.

-Model classes whose names start with *Update* extend the special base class :any:`UpdateModel` which needs to distinguish between properties being :any:`None` and being explicitly unset. :any:`UNSET` exists for this purpose, which is a sentinel value that should be used to mark a property as unset.
+Model classes whose names start with *Update* extend the special base class :py:class:`.UpdateModel` which needs to distinguish between properties being :py:obj:`None` and being explicitly unset. :py:class:`~flame_hub.models.UNSET` exists for this purpose, which is a sentinel value that should be used to mark a property as unset.

 .. code-block:: python